jakearchibald/jakearchibald.com/static-build/posts/2026/08/css-custom-property-compute-time/index.md

 comments: none
 ---

-When and how CSS custom properties are calculated might not be what you expect, and it has a big impact on your styles.
+When and how CSS custom property values are calculated might not be what you expect, and it has a big impact on your styles.

 # The default